 - Delaware Jurisprudence Examination – You must pass the Jurisprudence Examination before your Dentist-FQHC Provisional license expires.
-It is an “open-book,” multiple-choice test based on the Delaware Code and the Board’s Rules and Regulations.
+It is an “open-book,” multiple-choice test based on the license law and the Board’s Rules and Regulations.
 The version for Dentists has 30 questions.

 Requirements for All Applicants